MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.GridlineStyleBottom.md

 # ObjectFrame.GridlineStyleBottom property (Access)

-Gets or sets the bottom gridline style of the specified frame.
+Gets or sets the bottom gridline style of the specified object frame.
 Read/write **Byte**.

 ## Syntax